 Using the wheel wrench, remove the plastic cap nuts (if your vehicle is so equipped) and loosen all the wheel nuts.
 Don't remove the wheel nuts yet.
+On some models, a cover plate must be removed to find the wheel nuts.
+Carefully use the wedge end of the wheel wrench to pry it off.

-6. Near each wheel well is a notch in the frame which the jack head fits in.
+2. Near each wheel well is a notch in the frame which the jack head fits in.
 The front notch is 9 inches (23 cm) back from the front wheel well.
 The rear notch is 8 inches (20 cm) forward from the rear wheel well.
 If your vehicle has flared side moldings, both front and rear notches are 18 inches (46 cm) from the wheel wells.
 Position the jack under the vehicle.
 Raise the jack head until it fits firmly into the notch in the vehicle's frame nearest the flat tire.
 Put the compact spare tire near you.